Rocket Money Alternative

 Does Shelter also track subscriptions?

 Yes.
-Shelter can identify recurring charges and subscription waste, but it connects those charges to the forward-looking balance view so users can prioritize what matters most.
+Shelter can identify recurring charges and subscription waste, and it supports guided cancellation review.
+The difference is that Shelter connects those charges to the forward-looking balance view so users can prioritize what matters most.

 Is Shelter a better fit if I worry about overdraft fees?